SashaKuperman1973/TestDataFramework/README.md

 Obviously, this doesn't make sense for database population and won't work with it since the related handlers are not written.

-Here are usages of the other attributes:
+Here are usages of the other attributes, along with some example scenarios for properties:

     public class SubjectClass
     {